EGEE 120, Oil: International Evolution (Fall 2021)

 Karen Hagemeier Jensen

-- Email: Please contact me through the course email system in Canvas.
+- Email: Please contact me through the Canvas course email system in Canvas.
 Please no attachments.

 - Phone: 814-441-5822, welcome to text me short messages.
 Limit the calls to during 11am - 7pm EST. There is no office to visit at University Park; however, you can arrange a meeting (online) with me. psu.zoom.us/my/kjensen127

-- Announcements: in Canvas, such things as when online office hours will be available, review sessions, other information that will help you with the course.
+- Announcements: in Canvas, Include when online office hours will be available, review sessions, other information that will help you with the course.

 - Grading: Usually have grades back to you within a week of when it was due.
 The Term Project assignments do take a bit longer.